Tanaka goes 2 shutout innings in 1st Yankees game

 “The biggest thing was he looked calm out there,” Kuroda said of his countryman through an interpreter.
 “And the command was there, so he was good.”

-Darin Ruf, the first batter Tanaka faced, swung and missed at the right-hander’s first two pitches before lining a single to center.
+Darin Ruf, the first batter Tanaka faced, swung and missed at Tanaka’s first two pitches before lining a single to center.
 After getting a pair of flyballs, Tanaka struck out a swinging Cesar Hernandez.

 In the sixth, Tanaka fanned a swinging Ben Revere on an impressive splitter before Ronny Cedeno blooped a single.
 All-Star Domonic Brown went down swinging and pinch-hitter Kelly Dugan flied out.